stonepros/stone/doc/rados/configuration/mon-config-ref.rst

 ``mon_compact_on_start``

-:Description: Compact the database used as Ceph Monitor store on
+:Description: Compact the database used as Stone Monitor store on
-              ``ceph-mon`` start.
+              ``stone-mon`` start.
 A manual compaction helps to shrink the monitor database and improve the performance of it if the regular compaction fails to work.